nickovs/uumpy/README.md

 microcontroller.
 For instance, a microcontroller that has to make decisions based on noisy sensor data from a variety of sensors might need to implement a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) to get a best guess as to the its state.
-Implementing this sort of filter is vastly easier when matrix operations can be expres cleanly.
+Implementing this sort of filter is vastly easier when matrix operations can be expressed cleanly.
 Similarly performing [Fourier transforms](https://en.wikipedia.org/wiki/Fourier_transform) and [convolutions](https://en.wikipedia.org/wiki/Fourier_transform) can be important for extracting the relevant parts of signals coming from sensors in control systems.